rtgodwin/rtgodwin.github.io/_pages/session9.md

 ## Recap

 - The stone reveals the treasure.
 A gnome was coming to your bar with the stone.
 He got fireballed outside your door.
 The nimblewright that threw the fireball came here.
 The burned man who retrieved the stone is upstairs trying to kick down a door, a noble is cowering inside.
-They are Zhents killing guards and servants.
+You broke into an estate (broke a law).
+There are Zhents killing guards and servants.
 If you want to know WTF is going on here you will have to figure it out.

 ## G9 Parlor